-Ljubljana to Lake Bled day trip
+Ljubljana to Bled FAQ

 What is the road to Bled like?

-As someone who suffers from motion sickness, I’m always eager to know what road conditions to expect.
+As someone who suffers from motion sickness, I’m always eager to know what kind of road conditions to expect.
 I’m pleased to say the highway between Ljubljana and Bled is straight and flat for the most part.
 I didn’t have any trouble on the journey – in fact, it was very unmemorable.
-The scenery is lovely no matter which side of the bus you sit on.
+The scenery is lovely no matter which side of the bus (or car) you sit on.
 The trip is fast and smooth.

 On the final approach into Bled, you’ll leave the highway for about 4km or 6 minutes of driving.
 But even this road is well-maintained and unremarkable.

 We always felt safe on buses in Slovenia (which is more than I can say for some other countries… Hint hint, Albania!).
-If your bus has seatbelts (most do), you’re obliged to fasten them.
+If your bus has seat belts (most do), you’re obliged to fasten them.